 Remember as well that Fiji is still a developing nation, and has limited resources compared to many other parts of the world.
-Most places don't recycle, and it's still common for people for burn trash in their yards.
+Recycling isn't very common, and many locals still burn trash in their yards.
 Consider this when you're packing for your trip, as well as after you arrive.

 In January 2020, Fiji started banning distribution of single-use plastic bags throughout the country, so I recommend bringing at least one reusable shopping bag that you can use while buying things like groceries or souvenirs.